 Consider Your Bid Before the Auction

-Consider what you are willing to pay for each item before the auction begins; remember to add on 20% (17% if paying by debit or cash) for the buyers premium (below $50,000 per lot and 16% above $50,000 per lot) and 13% in tax to the price you are willing to pay (or hammer price).
+Consider what you are willing to pay for each item before the auction begins; remember to add on 20% (17% if paying by debit or cash) for the buyers premium.
+Online bidding is subject to a higher buyers premium.
 Tax is not paid by the purchaser if it is being shipped out of the country with appropriate shipping receipts.
 Buying at auctions means it is a final sale

 so do your homework ahead of time.

 If you are considering an antique piece of furniture, be sure to take down measurements to ensure it fits your specifications.